Autumn’s Wild Visitors

 Look out for the orchard swallowtail, a large black, white and red butterfly usually seen swooping and flying in wide arcs around citrus trees, its food plant of choice.
 Meanwhile the common grass-yellow (pictured left), a dainty lemon-coloured butterfly, spends summer visiting gardens in the tropics before moving on to yards further south in autumn.

 If you have a pond in your backyard then you’ve got a very good chance of seeing frogs, who lay their eggs in the water.
 The bumpy rocket frog can be seen in the north of Australia and can easily be mistaken for a toad due to its brown warty skin, however its slender body and moist skin makes it an unmistakable frog.
-The bumpy rocket frog has a loud, high-pitched ‘beep beep’ call and autumn is perhaps the easiest time of year to see them in the pond as they start to grow legs.
+The bumpy rocket frog has a loud, high-pitched ‘beep beep’ call and autumn is perhaps the easiest time of year to see them in the pond as the young start to grow legs.

-In Perth and around the South West you’re more likely to hear the distinct growl of a motorbike frog, a large frog that can vary in colour from shades of green and gold to brown.
+In Perth and around the South West, you’re more likely to hear the distinct growl of a motorbike frog; a large frog that can vary in colour from shades of green and gold to brown.
 It can be seen loitering around ponds with heavy vegetation, as well as in swamps and around streams, and you’re most likely to hear it before you see it!

-If you’re based in the South, then the southern brown tree frog is one of your local neighbours and likely a common guest in your garden, where they like to squeeze under logs and leaf litter near water.
+If you’re based in the South, then the southern brown tree frog (pictured above) is one of your local neighbours and likely a common guest in your garden, where they like to squeeze under logs and leaf litter near water.
 Feeding on flies and mosquitos, southern brown tree frogs are a gardener’s friend and can be recognised by the wide brown band that runs from its head down its back.

 A few well-placed rocks and a source of water, such as a pond, will have lizards fighting it out for a spot in your sunny backyard.
 Around the east and south east of Australia, eastern water skinks will be busily preparing for the onset of winter; soaking up the last rays of warm sunshine and seeking out as much food as possible.
 Its brown coloured body flecked with black helps it to camouflage, so you’ll need to look closely to see one in your garden.

 There are also six species of blue-tongued lizards (pictured right) found in Australia, and between them they can be spotted in almost every region of the country.
-Each species varies in shape, colouring and pattern but all have the same distinct blue tongue and snake-like head.
+Each species varies in shape, colouring and pattern, but all have the same distinct blue tongue and snake-like head.
 Tall grasses, leaf litter, rocks and shrubs to shelter under makes an ideal habitat for attracting one of these striking lizards.

-There are two species of possum you’re most likely to spot hanging around your garden: the common brushtail and the common ringtail.
+There are two species of possum you’re most likely to spot hanging around your garden: the common brushtail (pictured above) and the common ringtail.
 These cute nocturnal marsupials have adapted well to living in urban areas, though their presence is often unwelcome as they make nests in sheltered areas such as garages and are known to eat fruit, leaves, rose buds and shoots from the yard.
 About as big as a domestic cat with a pointed snout and large ears, possums find shelter in tree hollows during the day and emerge to find food after the sun sets.
 As much as they may cause annoyance they are protected under the Wildlife Conservation Act, so it’s worth finding a way to live in harmony.
-Providing suitable nest boxes may deter them from making a home in your roof, while spraying areas you don’t want them to invade with a strongly scented tea, garlic water or bitter oil will help put them off eating your prized plants.
+Providing suitable nesting boxes may deter them from making a home in your roof, while spraying areas you don’t want them to invade with a strongly scented tea, garlic water or bitter oil will help put them off eating your prized plants.

 It’s well worth keeping your eyes peeled this autumn to see what might turn up in your backyard!